Information Technology Services

 † New retention periods for information technology records were added March 5, 2014.

-Subsequent phases will include retention schedules for academic personnel records, budget records, development records and more.
+Subsequent phases will include retention schedules for academic personnel records, budget records, and more.

 Until all project phases have been completed, updated and pre-existing retention periods will reside in the same schedule.